Differences Between Options vs Warrants

 |Ownership||Employees||Investors, Companies or Partners|

 |Terms and Conditions||Set by the equity exchanges||Set by the issuer|

 |Type of Products||Equity and Index Calls/Put||Various capital guaranteed investments and other high risk/return trading warrants|

 |Lifespan||Equity – till five years and

 |Dilution||Does not involve the issuance of new stock||Results to dilution|

-This has a been a guide to the top differences between Options vs Warrants.
-Here we also discuss the Options and Warrants with examples, infographics, and comparison table.
+This has been a guide to the top differences between Options vs. Warrants.
+Here we also discuss the Options and Warrants with examples, infographics, and comparison tables.
 You may also have a look at the following articles for gaining further knowledge in Derivatives –